 Learning Outcomes Assessment Criteria 1.
-Understand the manufacturing process 1.1 Identify the key features of the manufacturing process, and the procedure of converting inputs into outputs 1.2 Explain the main stages of the assembly process 2.
-Understand the process of engaging external organisations to participate in the manufacturing process 2.1 Identify why it may be appropriate to engage external organisations in the manufacturing process 2.2 Describe how external organisations are engaged in the manufacturing process 2.3 Discuss how conclusions are made that may lead to a 'Make' or a 'Buy' decision in the manufacturing process 3.
-Be able to evaluate effective production planning 3.1 Identify two examples of effective production planning that your business uses or one that you are familiar with 3.2 Evaluate the benefits of a business's manufacturing planning and control system 4.
-Understand manufacturing improvement techniques 4.1 Compare the benefits of two manufacturing techniques utilised in a business 4.2 Reflect on the value of introducing improvement techniques for a business
+Understand the manufacturing process .1 Identify the key features of the manufacturing pro and the procedure of converting inputs into output .2 Explain the main stages of the assembly process 2.
+Understand the process of engaging external organisations to participate in the manufacturing process Identify why it may be appropriate to engage exterior organisations in the manufacturing process Describe how external organisations are engaged manufacturing process Discuss how conclusions are made that may lead to 'Make' or a 'Buy' decision in the manufacturing process in the to a 3.
+Be able to evaluate effective production planning .1 Identify two examples of effective production plan that your business uses or one that you are familia .2 Evaluate the benefits of a business's manufacturin planning and control system ar with 4.
+Understand manufacturing improvement techniques Compare the benefits of two manufacturing techr utilised in a business Reflect on the value of introducing improvement techniques for a business niques